What is business process automation? Benefits and uses

 How BPA brings it all together

-Business process automation (BPA) is the broader strategy that combines RPA, workflow automation, and other tools to improve entire business operations.
+Business process automation is the broader strategy that combines RPA, workflow automation, and other tools to improve entire business operations.
+Here's how they relate:

-- RPA: Handles individual repetitive tasks
+- RPA: handles individual repetitive tasks

-- Workflow automation: Coordinates tasks across teams
+- Workflow automation: coordinates tasks across teams

-- BPA: The overall approach that determines where and how to apply both
+- BPA: the overall approach that determines where and how to apply both

 For small businesses, you don't need to implement everything at once.
 Start with workflow automation for processes that involve multiple steps, then add RPA for data-heavy tasks as you scale.